kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 Examples:

 * Knowing first aid increases your chances of survival in case of emergency.
+Having a million in the bank won't mean shit if you're on a nature hike 10 miles from civilization and you just cut your leg badly and don't know how to create a tourniquet.
-* Meditation increases your ability to cope with pain (in all its forms) and enjoy life.
+* Meditation increases your ability to handle pain (in all its forms) and enjoy life.
+If you've got 10 million in the bank but you explode in anger when someone cuts you off on the freeway ("anger is like drinking poison and expecting the other person to die") you're not wealthy in my book.

 Money is often a very useful tool for acquiring wealth but it is not itself wealth.
 The most common trap of course (as hinted at in that Billy Joel song) is using up all your time and energy to acquire money without ever converting that money into wealth.
-Another example: if you have a million in the bank, but you've still got anger issues ("anger is like drinking poision and expecting the other person to die"), you're not wealthy in my book.
 I'm at a point in my life where it seems most worthwhile to focus on converting some of my money into wealth.